topbaazaa/socket-golang/README.md

 # socket-golang
-This is about socket golang
+This is about socket golang client